History of the College

 The third stage: The name of the college was changed to "College of Arts and Interior Design for Girls" in implementation of the decision of the Higher Education Council dated 1430 A.H., to restructure the colleges attached to universities.

-In line with national aspirations, the college will continue to develop projects and future visions, which it seeks to implement within its strategic plan, to achieve its mission and vision to develop the field of design and art of all kinds.
-It also aspires to introduce new programs of study that meet the needs of the labor market.
+- The college will continue to develop on an ongoing basis in a manner that is in line with the future national aspirations, projects, and visions, which the college seeks to implement within the framework of its strategic plan.
+This is in order to achieve its mission and vision which aim to develop the field of designs and arts with its different types.
+Moreover, the college aspires to introduce new study programs that meet the needs of the labor market.

 To be an academic beacon in the field of designs regionally, and a reference for training and qualification locally.

 To offer professional educational programs and original and innovative scientific research, consistent with the labor market in the field of design, and fulfill the goals of Saudi Vision 2030.

 Objectives of the College

 - Providing an educational environment supporting academic programs in art and design and developing the students to build the knowledge economy.

 - Providing high-quality academic programs in art and design and working to academically accrediting them to enrich the knowledge and creativity outcome.